Tesco's Clubcard Pay+ prepaid card gives points on spending - here's who should get it

 How does Clubcard Pay+ work?

 - You can collect Clubcard points on your spending at Tesco and elsewhere.
-It acts just like your Clubcard, so you don't need to swipe both at Tesco.
+The Clubcard Pay+ debit card acts just like your Clubcard, so you don't need to swipe both at Tesco tills.
 You'll get two points for every £1 spent in Tesco in the first 100 days after opening your account and then one point per £1 after, which is the same as with a regular Clubcard.
 You'll also collect one Clubcard point for every £8 you spend elsewhere – the same as with a Tesco Bank credit card (see below for more on this).

-- It comes with a 'round ups' feature and savings account, which allows unlimited withdrawals without penalty and pays 0.25% AER variable interest.
-When you spend, your transactions will be rounded up to the nearest pound, with the difference going into a 'Round Up' savings account (this is opened for you automatically when you sign up to Clubcard Pay+).
-You can also choose to opt out of this feature.
+- It comes with a 'round ups' feature and savings account, which pays 0.25% AER variable interest.
+When you spend, your transactions will be rounded up to the nearest pound, with the difference going into a 'Round Up' savings account (this is opened for you automatically when you sign up to Clubcard Pay+), though you can opt out within the app's settings.
 You get up to £85,000 savings safety protection on the funds you hold in the Clubcard Pay+ and Round Up accounts.

 - It doesn't have an overdraft.
 In the event your balance goes below zero, you'll need to top up your account immediately – otherwise you could face your account being suspended or even closed.
 But you won't be charged any fees in this scenario.
 You also can't switch to Clubcard Pay+ using the Current Account Switching Service or pay out direct debits from it.

-All of Clubcard Pay+'s major features can be beaten by opening a new bank account or taking out a new credit card.
-For example:
+Clubcard Pay+'s major features can be beaten by opening a new bank account or taking out a new credit card:

 Have your say